Maryamkazmi893/RCOD/README.md

 **Training on APG**

-We wrote the config files of the three datasets together, so the number of categories in the config file and the path of the dataset needed to be changed during training.
+* We wrote the config files of the three datasets together, so the number of categories in the config file and the path of the dataset needed to be changed during training.

+* We use GLIP+APG as an example to show the training processing:
   ```shell
   CUDA_VISIBLE_DEVICES=0,1,2,3 bash ./tools/dist_train.sh "--config configs/glip/glip_swin_tiny_cafr.py --work-dir /home/output 4
   ```